sina-mansour/neural-identity/README.md

 ### High-resolution functional connectivity

 As mentioned in our paper, we proposed a method for sparsification of dense functional connectomes to be used in high-resolution studies.
 A python implementation of this method can be found in [`./codes/high_resolution.py`](https://github.com/sina-mansour/neural-identity/blob/master/codes/high_resolution.py).
-There is also an <span style="color:red">ipython notebook</span> with basic examples on how to use the codes.

 Briefly, a sparse high-resolution mask generated from group average data is used as a sparsifier to threshold the individual high-resolution functional connectomes.
 This approach reduces the required memory (and hence computational load) of processing high-resolution functional connectomes.